candy-lang/candy/language/language.md

 Compiler Plugin:

-- runs in separate process; communication via stdin/stdout → TODO: protocol
+- runs in separate process; communication via stdin/stdout → TODO(later): protocol
 - can request execution per class, per function
   - can be filtered to classes/methods with specific annotations
 - runs only on the target module and not on its dependencies